KC-7/life-hacks-v2/README.md

 - The Why Join section was checked to ensure that the styling, hover features, icons, link to sign up and images are all working as intended.

-- The Membership section was tested to ensure that the divs are styled correctly, icons are working, videos displayed correctly, playing automaticaly, in a continuous loop and in good quality.
+- The Membership section was tested to ensure that the divs are styled correctly, icons are working, videos displayed correctly, playing automatically, in a continuous loop and in good quality.

 - The Sign Up section was checked to ensure the following:
-    - The form is displayed with the correct syling.
+    - The form is displayed with the correct styling.
     - Both the first and last name are required and show in the input as standard test.
-    - The email address field is required and set correctly (i.e. required input requires an @ and .)
+    - The email address field is required and set correctly (i.e. required input requires an "@" and ".")
     - The password section is required and hides the entered text.
     - The what are you most interest in question is displayed correctly and one answer is required.
     - The all of the above radio answer is displayed below the first 6 options.
     - The Sign Up button is displayed in the correct style and that the hover feature is working.
 It must take the user to the confirmation page when the required data on form as been completed by the user.

-- The Footer section was tested to ensure all links are working, open in seperate page, and that the styling is set correctly for the different background colour, icons and text.
+- The Footer section was tested to ensure all links are working, open in separate page, and that the styling is set correctly for the different background colour, icons and text.

 - The Confirmation page was tested to ensure the following:
     - The content is displayed in front of the hero image.